-To access the Discovery tab, click TEST, IPTV, and Discovery.
+To access the Discovery tab, press TEST, IPTV, and Discovery.

 Each discovered stream is represented by its IP Address and stream name.
 Stream names are displayed only if an Alias Map is available.
-See for more details.
+See Alias Map on page 279 for more details.
 Streams can be sorted using IP address or Stream Name.